apereo/apereo.github.io/_posts/cas/2018-02-06-cas52-gettingstarted-overlay.md

 If I `cd` into the `target/cas` directory, I can see an *exploded* version of the `cas.war` file.
 This is the directory that contains the results of the overlay process.
 Since I have not actually customized and overlaid anything yet, all configuration files simply match their default and are packaged as such.
 So as an example, let's change something.

 Digging further down, I notice there exists a `/target/cas/WEB-INF/classes/messages.properties` file, which is [the default message bundle](https://apereo.github.io/cas/5.2.x/installation/User-Interface-Customization-Localization.html).
-I decide that I am going to change the text associated with `screen.welcome.instructions`.
+I decided that I am going to change the text associated with `screen.welcome.instructions`.

 <div class="alert alert-warning">
   <strong>Remember</strong><br/>Do NOT ever make changes in the <code>target</code> directory.
 The changesets will be cleaned out and set back to defaults every time you do a build.
 Follow the overlay process to avoid surprises.